Shorts Sunderland W3977, off Donegal, February 1942

 to the RAF Coastal Command flying boat base at Castle Archdale

-The ORB Summary of Events, the Form 540:
+The Operations Record Book (ORB) Summary of Events, the Form 540 recorded the days flying as:

 “Q” (F/Lt Smith) took off on a/s escort; it crashed into the sea on the return due to an unknown cause.
 There were no survivors from the crew of 12.
 See Form 541 for details.